ncullen93/ncullen93.github.io/literature.md

 layout: research
 ---

-# Scientific literature behind the ANTsX ecosystem
+# ANTs-based tools in the scientific literature

 ANTs-based tools have been both described and applied in many peer-reviewed scientific papers.
 We hope this section can be a starting point for researchers